mattprill/spearmansrank/index.md

 ranked_data['Differences'] = ranked_data['Area_Rank'] - ranked_data['Forest_Loss_Rank']
 ```

-We want to find the sum of these values which we can calculate with using similar syntax:
+We want to find the squares of these values which we can calculate with using similar syntax:

 ``` r
 # Add square of differences column